• Skip to primary navigation

 Instructions

-• Using a slotted spoon, remove the carrots, potatoes, and cabbage from the pot and set inside a large insulated bowl to rest.
-Remove the corned beef from the pot and allow to rest 15 minutes before slicing.
-Once ready, use a sharp knife to slice the corned beef across the grain.
+Remove the corned beef and let it rest for 15 minutes before slicing.
+Once ready, use a sharp knife to slice the corned beef against the grain.

 • Enjoy!